KeyboardKit/website/pages/customization.md

 description: KeyboardKit keyboards can be customized to great extent.
 ---

 KeyboardKit keyboards can be customized to great extent.
-You can adjust input keys, keyboard layout, change how every individual key looks and behaves and much more.
+You can adjust input keys, layout, change how every individual key looks and behaves and much more.

 ## Appearance